-Half term break – 31st May
+Half term break – 13th February

 To apply, either send us a video or write us an email, explaining who you are, why you want to attend and a little about your situation.
 Don’t worry, all your information is completely confidential and the benefactors are never revealed (unless they really want to be).

 If you are interested in applying to the fund for all or part of your fees, please state so on your enrolment form.
 There is no cash equivalent.

 “My entire education – school, a year abroad, university and drama school – was funded through bursaries, so it feels pretty amazing to now be involved in a charity that’s enabling others to gain skills and get more involved with the community.”
 Toby Davies, RABBLE Theatre’s Artistic Director

 “What RABBLE are doing for the community is so so sick.
 GUOS is supporting all sorts of people to get involved in the arts here in Reading.”

 “It’s a loving, safe environment.
 There is no judgement, everybody’s having a go at everything and it’s just a really really lovely group of people.”

 Ameer is a professional actor and acting teacher.
 Ameer has an MA in Applied Theatre from The Royal Central School of Speech and Drama having previously trained as an actor at Guildford School of Acting (GSA Conservatoire) completing his degree at The University of Hull.
 He is also a Qualified Teacher having studied on the graduate teacher training programme at The University of Reading.